bitbof/klecks/README.md

 It is then accessible through: http://localhost:5050

+# Contributing

+How you can contribute to this project:
+- Bug reporting:
+  - Creating detailed bug reports that are reproducible
+  - Making hard to reproduce bugs easier to reproduce
+  - Reporting bugs to browsers vendors if the cause for a bug in Klecks is actually a browser bug.
+- Reviewing / optimization / refactoring of codebase
+  - Feel free to go over the existing codebase and share your concerns with constructive improvement suggestions
+  - Optimize performance of critical operations - e.g. optimizing the flood fill algorithm
+  - Improve stability or decrease memory footprint
+- Adding new features
+  - Check Kleki's roadmap to avoid conflicts
+- Contribute to translations (see below)
+- Donate to this project (Klecks, Kleki) [Donate](https://kleki.com/donate/)

 # Translations
 Are you a native speaker or have advanced skills in a language with no translation yet?